-The Passover consisted of unleavened bread, called matzoh by the Jewish, and the sacrificial lamb in the book of Exodus.
-The Israelites were delivered out of Egypt and out of bondage.
+The Passover consisted of unleavened bread, called “matzoh” by the Jewish, and the sacrificial lamb.
+As you can watch in the Exodus movie, the Israelite’s were delivered out of Egypt and out of bondage.
 Ex 12:21 Then Moses called all the elders of Israel and said to them, “Go and select lambs for yourselves according to your clans, and kill the Passover lamb.”
 The “leaven” represents the sin in our lives.
 It acts like yeast, which when added, spreads throughout the person, a nation or a church.

-The last supper of Jesus and disciples was performed on the day of Passover.
+The last supper of Jesus and the Christian disciples was performed on the day of Passover.
 He was the unleavened bread, free from sin, beaten.
-Jesus crucifixion on the cross at Calvary is the most important event that has taken place in history.
+Jesus crucifixion on the cross at Calvary, is the most important event that has taken place in history.

 Luke 22:15 And he said to them, “I have earnestly desired to eat this Passover with you before I suffer.